-Table B5.
+Table B6.
 Determinants of selective and complete voter abstention (survey sample).

 Notes: The dependent variable is an indicator variable (multiplied by 100) for selective abstention in any election in columns (1) and (2), selective abstention in either the local or national election in columns (3) and (4), and not voting in any election in columns (5) and (6).
 The estimations in columns (1) and (2) are conditional on voting in any election, and the estimations in columns (3) and (4) are conditional on voting in either the local or the national election.
 All regressions control for municipality fixed effects.
-Robust standard errors are reported in parentheses. \\\, \\ and \ denote statistical significance at 1%, 5% and 10% levels, respectively.
+Standard errors that are clustered at the municipality level are reported in parentheses. , and denote statistical significance at 1%, 5% and 10% levels, respectively.